rpazyaquian/combo-breaker/README.md

   - password:string, obvious
   - password_confirmation:string, to make sure the user puts their password in correctly!

-I know that ideally, I'd implement salting and hashing myself via bcrypt, but I kind of don't want to compromise *too* much when it comes to security.
+I know that "ideally", I'd implement salting and hashing myself via bcrypt, but I kind of don't want to compromise *too* much when it comes to security.
 I'll use Rails' built-in `has_secure_password` function.

 # Sessions